pleabargain/EnglishHelpsYourCareer/idioms.business.md

 <details><summary><b>Examples</b></summary>
 <p>

 We offered them a very generous price on their first order and everything shipped on time.
 We really started off on the right foot.
 </p>
 </details>

 ## take something lying down

 To "take something lying down" means to accept something unpleasant without fighting back.
 <details><summary><b>Examples</b></summary>
 <p>
 The proposed law would kill our industry, but we're not going to take it lying down.
 We're going to fight back and make sure the law isn't passed.
 </p>
 </details>

 ## talk someone out of something

 To "talk someone out of something" means to convince someone not to do something.
 <details><summary><b>Examples</b></summary>
 <p>
 I wanted to make a real estate investment, but my financial adviser talked me out of it.

+My daughter wants to become a mercenary and fight in Syria.
+We are trying to talk her out of it.

 </p>
 </details>